KiarieLinus/MediBook/Health Records Management System/medbook-dev-backend/README.md

 Install all the dependencies using composer

     composer install

+Copy the .env.example file and make the required configuration changes in your .env file

+    cp .env.example .env

+Generate a new application key

+    php artisan key:generate

 Run the database migrations (**Set the database connection in [.env](#environment-variables) before migrating**)